-- (f) the Employee's entitlement to Vacation Leave; - (g) the notice that each of the Employee and the Employer is obliged to give to terminate the Employee's employment; - (h) the Employee's job title; - (i) whether the Employment Contract is for an indefinite duration or a fixed-term period and, if for a fixed-term period, the Termination Date; - (i) the Employee's place of work; - (k) a reference to any applicable disciplinary rules or grievance procedures; - (l) any applicable probation period up to a maximum of six (6) months; - (m) a reference to any applicable policies and procedures, including any code of conduct, and where these can be accessed; and - (n) any other matter that may be prescribed under the Regulations. - (3) Any amendment to an Employment Contract must be in writing and signed by both the Employer and Employee, unless such amendment is of an administrative nature only, in which case the Employer shall be required to record such amendment in writing and to give written notice thereof to the Employee prior to the amendment taking effect.
+- (f) the Employee's entitlement to Vacation Leave; - (g) the notice that each of the Employee and the Employer is obliged to give to terminate the Employee's employment; - (h) the Employee's job title; - (i) whether the Employment Contract is for an indefinite duration or a fixed-term period and, if for a fixed-term period, the Termination Date; - (j) the Employee's place of work; - (k) a reference to any applicable disciplinary rules or grievance procedures; - (l) any applicable probation period up to a maximum of six (6) months, except in circumstances where the Employee is employed by way of a fixed term contract for six (6) months or less, in which case the applicable probation period may not exceed more than half the period of the fixed term contract; - (m) a reference to any applicable policies and procedures, including any code of conduct, and where these can be accessed; and - (n) any other matter that may be prescribed under the Regulations. - (3) Any amendment to an Employment Contract must be in writing and signed by both the Employer and Employee, unless such amendment is of an administrative nature only, in which case the Employer shall be required to record such amendment in writing and to give written notice thereof to the Employee prior to the amendment taking effect.